Curvature-Guided LoRA: Matching Full Fine-Tuning in Function Space: The CG-LoRA algorithm

 \section{The CG-LoRA algorithm}

-From the previous analysis, we have identified two subspaces in which $A_0$ and $B_0$ should lie in order to optimize the prediction alignment achieved by full fine-tuning or by LoRA.
-Nonetheless, several degrees of freedom remain.
-In particular: (1) the relative scaling of the columns of $A_0$ and $B_0$, governed by the choice of $(Q_A, Q_B)$; and (2) the overall scaling of $\|A_0\|$ and $\|B_0\|$ under an appropriate norm.
-We discuss these algorithmic choices in detail in this section and then provide a complete description of the CG-LoRA algorithm (see pseudo-code in Algorithms~\ref{alg:subspace} and~\ref{alg:cg-lora}).
+In the preceding analysis, we identified the subspaces in which \(A_0\) and \(B_0\) should lie in order to optimize the prediction alignment.
+Several degree of freedom remain: we can select (i) ${\cal I}$ and ${\cal J}$, (ii) the relative scaling of the columns of \(A_0\) and \(B_0\), governed by the choice of \((Q_A,Q_B)\), and (iii) the global scaling of \(\|A_0\|\) and \(\|B_0\|\) under an appropriate norm.
+We discuss these algorithmic choices in this section and then provide a complete description of CG-LoRA.
+The corresponding pseudo-code is given in Appendix~\ref{app:algo}, Algorithms~\ref{alg:cg-lora}, \ref{alg:subspace}, and~\ref{alg:bal_svd}.